meltyourface/blank/posts/Albert-Pike/Esoteric-Wisdom-Through-Time-Translating-Pikes-Morals-Dogma/index.md

 **Annotation**: Initiation refers to the rites or ceremonies that characterize various forms of occult and mystery tradition, allowing access to hidden knowledge and practices.

-Modern connection: The Freemasons, who follow a rich tradition of initiation, incorporate a series of ceremonies, rituals, and symbols aimed at guiding new members towards deeper understanding and success in their personal, spiritual, and fraternal lives.
+**Modern connection**: The Freemasons, who follow a rich tradition of initiation, incorporate a series of ceremonies, rituals, and symbols aimed at guiding new members towards deeper understanding and success in their personal, spiritual, and fraternal lives.

 Passage 3:
 Original text: "The divine energy, symbolized by the generative principle, eternally reproduces new forms; and the reproduction is symbolized by the phallus and triangle."